Humphrys genealogy

 Modern satellite view.

-Site of castle is around front door of St.Mary's School for the Blind.
+Site of castle is around the N end of the courtyard of St.Mary's School for the Blind.

 Elm Park Stream